Skip to main content

 What is the difference between a LED driver with PWM dimming and a LED driver with PWM output?

-To answer this question we explain the difference using two different scenarios:
+To answer this question, we explain the difference using two different scenarios:

 Scenario 1: